pecknigel/open-exchange-connector/README.md

 It constitutes a network API providing connections to data services.

-See [Data Access Layer](https://github.com/pecknigel/trading-exchange-collaborative-learning?tab=readme-ov-file#data-access-layer) for more about the system layer that this project implements.

-See [Data Access Layer Interface Agreements](https://github.com/pecknigel/trading-exchange-collaborative-learning?tab=readme-ov-file#data-access-layer-interface) for specification of the interface that this should provide.

 ## What’s all this about?

 It’s all part of a [collaborative project](https://github.com/pecknigel/trading-exchange-collaborative-learning) for learning web development and software engineering.
 All backed by a highly experienced teacher who has stepped away after twenty years in software development to concentrate on teaching.